-The coffee tradition is the most representative symbol of national culture in Colombia, for which Colombia has gained worldwide recognition.
-The Coffee Cultural Landscape of Colombia is a continuing productive landscape consisting of a series of six sites, which integrate eighteen urban settlements.
+The coffee tradition is a symbol of national culture for which Colombia has gained worldwide recognition.
+The Coffee Cultural Landscape of Colombia is a continuing productive landscape consisting of six farming landscapes, which integrate eighteen urban settlements.

-The CCLC is an exceptional example of a sustainable and productive cultural landscape that is unique and representative of a tradition that is a strong symbol for coffee growing areas worldwide.
-It encompasses six farming landscapes, which include 18 urban centers on the foothills of the western and central ranges of the Cordillera de los Andes in the west of the country.
-It reflects a centennial tradition of coffee growing in small plots in the high forest and the way farmers have adapted cultivation to difficult mountain conditions.
+The property encompasses six farming landscapes, including 18 urban centers on the foothills of the western and central ranges of the Andes Mountains in the country's west.
+It reflects a centennial tradition of coffee growing in small plots in the high forest and how farmers have adapted cultivation to difficult mountain conditions.

 The urban areas, mainly situated on the relatively flat tops of hills above sloping coffee fields, are characterized by the architecture of the Antioquian colonization with Spanish influence.
 Building materials were, and remain in some areas, cob and pleated cane for the walls with clay tiles for the roofs.